How to audit your SaaS stack from invoices

 What's the difference between a SaaS audit and just cancelling things?

 Cancelling is a one-time reaction to obvious dead weight.
-An audit is a method: measure per-seat spend, classify waste into ghost seats, tier inflation, and overlap, decide each line on evidence, and install a renewal ledger so the result holds.
+An audit is a method: record invoice spend, classify findings into ghost seats, tier inflation, and overlap, decide each line on evidence, and install a renewal ledger so the result holds.
 The cancellation captures maybe a third of what's recoverable; the structural work captures the rest and keeps it captured.

 Who should own SaaS spend in a small company?

 One named person — usually whoever owns finance or operations — even if buying stays decentralized.
-The owner doesn't approve every tool; they hold the renewal ledger, run the per-seat number, and own the 30-days-before-renewal review.
-Spend creeps precisely when the answer to "who owns this?" is "nobody."
+The owner doesn't approve every tool; they hold the renewal ledger, run the per-seat number, and schedule review early enough to meet each contract's cancellation deadline.

 Are these per-seat benchmarks the same for every business?